Frequently asked questions

 1. The traditional question-and-answer format: "Do you take [Name] for your lawful husband/wife, for richer or poorer, for better or worse, in sickness and health, to have and to hold, from this day forward until death do you part?"
 You respond, "I Do."
 This format is popular because it is simple and familiar.

 2. Another option for exchanging marriage vows is composing your own personal vows and exchanging them with each other in the ceremony before your family and friends.
-Please review the “Personal Vows” section at the bottom of the "Your Wedding" page.
+Please review the “Personal Vows” section at the bottom of the "Your Wedding" page, at this hyperlink.
 This is considered one of the most romantic and intimate ways to exchange marriage vows.

-Some suggestions include Printing your vows in a beautiful script on high-quality parchment that is professionally matted and framed.
+Some suggestions include Have your vows PRINTED on high quality parchment and professionally matted and framed at this hyperlink.
 Discuss with your partner your preference regarding the formats for your exchange of vows, and select a format that you will both enjoy as a couple.

 Is a Pre-Marital Counseling Session required?